MHickey2/Wannabe-Healthy/README.md

 <br>

-There was one further issue I noticed when testing, if you made a comment and submitted it, the user image in the blog_detail(and recipe detail) profile section would disappear, but this was due to a syntax error, and when it was fixed the problem was resolved.
+There was one further issue I noticed when testing, if you made a comment and submitted it, the user image in the post_detail(and recipe detail) profile section would disappear, but this was due to a syntax error, and when it was fixed the problem was resolved.

 I also had some issues when using the font awesome icons as some seemed unavailable due to Font Awesome user restrictions, but used a different site for icons, and this has resolved the issue.

 When testing I found I had an issue with the favicon, and I had not included the webmanifest file or the selection of icons for mobile sites, so added these and they seem to be working ok.

-I did have an issue with the add a blog form, during testing I realised I did not have to include the slug field, as it was applying the title as a slug, so removed this field from the form and it's still working.
+I did have an issue with the add a blog form, during testing I realised I did not have to include the slug field, as it was applying the title as a slug, so removed this field from the form and it's working ok.

-In last minute testing I realised that the user would have no access for styling their post and blog entries, throughout the project I have been using HTML and CSS to add posts/recipes, but I can't expect Users to need to know this in order to submit content, so looked intro introducing the summernote functionality in the front end, which proved problematic and took a while to sort out.
+In last minute testing I realised that the user would have no access for styling their post and blog entries, throughout the project I have been using HTML and CSS to add posts/recipes, but I can't expect Users to need to know this in order to submit content, so looked into introducing the summernote functionality in the front end, which proved problematic and took a while to sort out.
 When I finally got the editor showing, the icons were not showing, so I went to a previous commit, and starting process again and it worked.
 So I have now added this in the add Post and Edit Post in regards to content and in the add Recipe and Edit Recipe in regards to Ingredients and Method.
-As a result of this working I had to modify the forms so they appeared like the text editor, found that the easier direction than having to style the summernote editor, and am happier with the forms as they are now.
+As a result of this working I had to modify the forms so they appeared like the text editor, found that the easier direction than having to style the summernote editor, and am happy with the forms as they are now.
 The following is an image of the updated Add Post Form:

 <br>